nginxinc/ansible-role-nginx/README.md

 # Ansible NGINX Role

-This role installs NGINX Open Source, NGINX Plus, or the NGINX Amplify agent on your target host.
+This role installs NGINX Open Source, NGINX Plus, NGINX Agent or the NGINX Amplify agent on your target host.

 **Note:** This role is still in active development.
 There may be unidentified issues and the role variables may change as development continues.